sergio-ms/antaeus/README.md

 be in charge of completing them.
 The intention is to device the task in the smaller chunks as we can and have many replicas consuming and processing those chunks of work.

+The different components have been isolated in separated modules.
+These modules depend on the business layer (pleo-antaeus-core) but not the other way around.
+The business layer focus only in writing the business specific logic and know nothing about the messaging or the scheduler behaviour.
+This is intended and is a great decoupling.
+The scheduling and the queueing layer could be easily replaced without having to modify the business layer at all.
+In fact, it could be very likely that the queuing layer could use any other queue system such as Kafka and that would require the replacement of the existing queueing project but nothing else.

 ### Communication
 One of the advantages of having a monolithic solution is the simplicity when we can to communicate different components.